 Women’s health and lives are frequently put at risk in American Catholic hospitals, but only a few cases are publicized.
-(We count 27 so far).
-In addition to the U.S. names on the list below (Mindy, Tamesha, two Kathleens, Lauren, Sophie, Susan, and Dr. Ralph’s patient):
+We count 27 so far – 19 are included here, in addition to the 8 U.S. cases on the list at left (Mindy, Tamesha, two Kathleens, Lauren, Sophie, Susan, and Dr. Ralph’s patient):

 - Four cases (besides Tamesha’s) are described in the The Guardian article (2016): Abortion ban linked to dangerous miscarriages at Catholic hospital.

 - Six cases are described in the American Civil Liberties Association report (2016): Health Care Denied: Patients and Physicians Speak Out About Catholic Hospitals and the Threat to Women’s Health and Lives.